 - Choose the Security group ID of the directory controller's security group.

-- Open the Inbound rules and Outbound rules tabs to review the port information.
+- Choose the Inbound rules and Outbound rules tabs to check the port information.
+If a required port is missing, then add the port to the security group.

-Verify that the DNS servers on your instance are pointing to the directory's DNS servers
+Verify that the DNS servers on your instance point to the directory's DNS servers

-To display the network adapter configuration on the instance, run the following AWS Command Line Interface (AWS CLI) command:
+To view the network adapter configuration on the instance, run the following command:

 ipconfig /all